Thelymitra brevifolia

-Thelymitra brevifolia, commonly called the peppertop sun orchid or short-leaf sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra brevifolia, commonly called peppertop sun orchid or short-leaf sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single erect, relatively short and broad, dark green leaf and up to twenty purplish or purplish blue flowers.
 It is a common and widespread self-pollinating species occurring in a wide range of habitats.

 Description

 Thelymitra brevifolia is a tuberous, perennial herb with a single erect, dark green, linear to lance-shaped leaf 100-260 mm long and 7-20 mm wide often with reddish blotches.
 Between two and twenty purplish or purplish blue flowers 12-22 mm wide are arranged on a flowering stem 250-600 mm tall.
 The sepals and petals are 6-12 mm long and 3-6 mm wide.
 The column is pale blue or pale pink, 4-5.5 mm long and 2-3 mm wide.
 The lobe on the top of the anther varies in colour from yellow to black with a yellow tip and is scarcely inflated.
 The side lobes curve gently upwards and have mop-like tufts of white hairs.
 Flowering occurs from September to November but the flowers are self-pollinating and only open on hot days, and then only slowly.